JuliaBel5/home-library/README.md

 ## Project Overview

 Home Library is a Node.js application built with NestJS to manage your personal library collection.
 This service provides functionality for handling users, tracks, artists, albums, and favorites, offering a complete system to organize and interact with your home library.
 The project also integrates Swagger to provide detailed API documentation for seamless interaction with the service.

 ## Prerequisites

 - Node.js and npm
 - NestJS CLI (for development)
+- Docker

 ## Setup and Installation